embik/kubeconfig-bikeshed/README.md

-  shell    Print various shell related scripts [aliases: sh] remove   Remove kubeconfig from data store [aliases: rm, delete] version  Print version [aliases: v] label    Manage labels on kubeconfigs [aliases: l] help     Print this message or the help of the given subcommand(s)
+  shell    Print various shell related scripts [aliases: sh] remove   Remove kubeconfig from data store [aliases: rm, delete] version  Print version [aliases: v] label    Manage labels on kubeconfigs in the data store [aliases: l] help     Print this message or the help of the given subcommand(s)

 Options:
-  -v, --verbose  Enable verbose (debug) logging
+  -v, --verbose                  Enable verbose (debug) logging -c, --config-dir <config-dir>  Directory to use for configuration and data store.
+Defaults to ~/.config/kbs or $XDG_CONFIG_DIR/kbs
   -h, --help                     Print help
 ```

 ### Importing Kubeconfigs

 `kbs import` allows to _import_ a kubeconfig already existing on the local filesystem (e.g. because it was downloaded via a third-party tool or a web interface) into the kbs "data store".

-The command takes a couple of flags to alter behaviour of the import process:
+The command takes a couple of flags to alter behaviour of the import process.
+When a kubeconfig has multiple severs configured, passing a `--name` might be necessary as `kbs` cannot determine a name automatically.

-- `--name` / `-n`: allows setting a name override that is used for kubeconfig (context) name.
-This should still be a valid DNS-style name.
-- `--delete` / `-d`: deletes the original kubeconfig after importing it into the data store (e.g. to clean up `~/Downloads`).
-- `--set-labels` / `-l`: allows setting `key=value` pairs as labels on the imported kubeconfig.
-Multiple labels can be passed when separated by comma.

 ### Updating Kubeconfig Labels

-Currently, `kbs` only supports updating kubeconfig labels.

-`kbs label` allows setting new labels on a kubeconfig identified by name.
+`kbs label` allows setting new labels or updating existing labels on a kubeconfig identified by name or by label selector.
 Labels can be passed as `key=value` pairs, separated by comma.
-Existing labels do not get removed unless `key-` is part of the passed labels.

 Existing label values can only be updated if `--overwrite` is set, mimicking `kubectl` behaviour.

 ### Removing Kubeconfigs

-`kbs remove` allows deleting kubeconfigs by name (or labels) from the `kbs` data store.
+`kbs remove` allows deleting kubeconfigs by name (or label selector) from the `kbs` data store.

 ## Alternatives